for Friday, 31 January 2014 [4:43 PM PhT]

 2-DAY FORECAST OUTLOOK*

-Kajiki (Basyang) is expected to continue moving west to west-northwest at an accelerated pace within the next 24 hours...slowing down through 48 hours.
-On the forecast track, the core of TS Kajiki (Basyang) will traverse Dinagat-Siargao Islands tonight...and cross Central Visayas via the Southern Tip of Leyte-Central Cebu-Central Negros until Saturday early morning.
-By Saturday morning, the storm will move past the southern tip of Panay Island, cruising across the Sulu Sea and will traverse Northern Palawan Saturday evening.
-It will then be over the West Philippine Sea on Sunday morning.
+Kajiki (Basyang) is expected to continue moving west to slightly west-northwest at a faster forward speed within the next 12 to 24 hours...slowing down through 48 hours.
+On the forecast track, the core of TS Kajiki (Basyang) will traverse Dinagat-Siargao Islands late tonight...and cross Central Visayas via the Southern Tip of Leyte-the northern coast of Bohol-Central Cebu-Central Negros until Saturday morning.
+By Saturday noon, the storm will move past the southern tip of Panay Island...cruising across the Sulu Sea and will traverse Northern Palawan on Saturday evening.
+Kajiki will then be over the West Philippine Sea on Sunday afternoon.

-Kajiki (Basyang) is expected to maintain its strength within the next 12 hours...before weakening into a Tropical Depression through the next 24 hours due to land interaction.
-Advance Intensity Forecast (AIF) shows its 1-minute maximum sustained winds decreasing to 55 km/hr on Saturday morning.
+Kajiki (Basyang) is expected to start to weaken within the next 12 hours...before weakening into a Tropical Depression through the next 24 hours due to land interaction.
+Advance Intensity Forecast (AIF) shows its 1-minute maximum sustained winds decreasing to 55 km/hr on Saturday afternoon due to its frictional effects on the Visayan Terrain.

 The following is the summary of the 2-day forecast outlook on this system: